cr-ofrisela/ChangeRegVal/README.md

 # ChangeRegVal
-Simple app that right current executing file path to registry to simulate autorun malop
+Simple app that writes current executing file path to registry to simulate autorun malop.

+Note that in order to generate and deploy a single executable file we needed to publish the up using
+<PublishSingleFile>true</PublishSingleFile>